Psoriasis

 • Recommend frequent application and continued use during remission, emphasizing adherence and skin hydration.

-• Advise patients to apply generously and consistently to support barrier repair, reduce itching, and enhance the penetration of active agents.
+• Advise patients to apply generously and consistently to support barrier repair, reduce itching, and enhance penetration of active agents.

 • Considerations:

-• Safe to use during pregnancy and lactation
+• Safe to use during pregnancy and lactation,

-• Likely inconvenient for patients with a large BSA of involvement
+• Likely inconvenient for patients with a large BSA of involvement.

 Lifestyle and behavioural strategies3,6,11,35

 To control systemic inflammation, discuss and collaboratively select lifestyle or behavioural strategies that your patient feels motivated to adopt.
-Focus on strategies that align with their goals, preferences, and daily routines.
+Focus on strategies that align with their goals, preferences and daily routines.
 Provide your patient with the appropriate resources listed below to support their adoption of lifestyle or behavioural strategies.11

 • Encourage weight management through anti-inflammatory diets (e.g., Mediterranean diet) and physical activity (muscle strengthening activities and ≥150 mins/week of moderate-to-vigorous intensity aerobic exercise)33 to improve psoriasis severity and enhance response to systemic therapy.